WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

 5. **Adhere to the license**

-    Adhere to licensing restrictions associated with the Creative Commons Attribution 4.0 International ([CC BY 4.0]) license.
+    Adhere to the license conditions listed in the global attribute of each dataset.

 6. **Use the standard vocabularies**